How many books did Ezra Jack Keats write?

-Almost everyone in Ezra’s family had suffered with heart disease.
+Almost everyone in Ezra’s family had suffered from heart disease.
 Ezra’s heart gave out on the morning of May 6, 1983.
-He died holding the hand of his best friend Martin Pope.
+He died holding the hand of his best friend, Martin Pope.

 Will there ever be another book written and illustrated by Ezra Jack Keats?

 There will not be another book actually written and illustrated by Ezra, but there may be books written about the characters he created: Peter, Archie, Louie, Amy, the whole gang.
 We will be sure to announce any new publications.